Phucmh98/Phucmh98/README.md

 ✨ On a Journey to Become a Pro Front-End Developer ✨
 I believe the world is made better by the beauty of thoughtful design and the elegance of well-written code.

-- 🎓 Civil Engineer turned Web Developer
+- 🎓 I work as both a Civil engineer and a Web Developer
 - 🌐 1+ year coding, deploying & optimizing modern web applications.
 - 🎨 Skilled in 3D modeling & interactive web design.
 - 🚀 Passionate about crafting smooth, animated, and immersive digital experiences.
+ 🎓 I graduated from the University of Architecture of Ho Chi Minh City and TN University-Information Technology.
 <br>

 ### 💫 View: